How to Set Up Individual WooCommerce Customer Tracking

 Compare Your Logged in Users vs. Guest Users

-MonsterInsights even allows you to compare the performance of your logged in users with your guest users.
+MonsterInsights allows you to do this pretty easily!.
 To compare between them, you need to enable Logged in custom dimensions tracking on your site.

 Step 1: Install the MonsterInsights Custom Dimensions Addon